Code2Gether-Discord/subtrack/README.md

 - [ ] List subscriptions under each month showing the name, cost, if it's auto paid and how many days left until it's due

 ### MVP.2 - Creating Subscriptions

+#### Create page
+-  Create a new subscription

+#### Edit page
+- Edit an existing subscription
+- Mark subscription as paid
+- Delete subscription

+#### Start and subscriptions page
+- Clicking on a subscription takes you to the edit page
+- Add a + button at the bottom of the page for adding a new subscription

 ## Roadmap 2023